|Nutrition Facts (per serving)|

 Let the salmon marinate in the fridge for 10 minutes in a combination of lemon juice, olive oil, oregano, salt, and pepper.
 You can leave it in the marinade a few minutes longer, which will intensify the flavor.
-However, try not to cut the 10 minutes short to allow the salmon fillets to fully absorb the flavors.
+However, try not to cut the 10 minutes short so that the salmon fillets can fully absorb the flavors.

 While you wait, preheat the grill.
-Make sure that your grate is clean.
-If needed, give it a quick cleaning before greasing the grate with 1 or 2 teaspoons.
+First make sure that your grate is clean.
+If needed, give it a quick cleaning before greasing the grate with 1 or 2 teaspoons of vegetable oil.
 A well-greased grate prevents the fish from sticking.

-At this point, check for flakiness or use an instant red thermometer, which should reach 145 F.
+At this point, check for flakiness or use an instant-read thermometer, which should reach 145 F.

 While the fish is on the grill, simmer the sauce to reduce it.
 After that, all you need to do is stir in some butter and capers.
 Go easy on the salt, as the capers are already salty from the brine.

-The lemon caper sauce also lends itself to be served with other types of fish fillets, preferably white fish such as tilapia, cod, or whitefish.
-As white fish has a milder taste than salmon, the taste of the lemon caper sauce will be more pronounced.
+The lemon caper sauce also lends itself to being served with other types of fish, preferably white fish, such as tilapia, cod, or whitefish.
+As white fish has a milder flavor than salmon, the taste of the lemon caper sauce will be more pronounced.